joshcanhelp/josh-to-11/content/post/191-theres-cold-brew-and-then-theres-black-blood-of-the-earth.md

 wpid: 28
 ---

-# There is Cold Brew and Then There is Black Blood of the Earth

 Cold brew is definitely a “thing” these days.
 Some “things” are “things” because they occurred somewhere extremely visible in popular culture and went on to fame.
 Cupcakes are a “thing” like that, an obviously enjoyable product that enjoys a bit of the limelight.